Your support keeps us publishing. Follow this link to subscribe to our print magazine.

 An End to Austerity?

-To free up borrowing for investment, the Chancellor has performed some accounting trickery that has instantly wiped around 20 percent off the UK’s debt as a portion of its GDP.
-The previous measure of debt only really considered the liability side of the government’s balance sheet, not its assets.
-By reclassifying public sector debt as ‘Public Sector Net Financial Liabilities’, the government is able to reduce its ‘net liabilities’ by taking into account the government’s financial assets (such as student loans, public sector pension funds and publicly owned banks like NatWest).
-It’s a smart move, which frees up £57 billion in public borrowing for investment.
-In response to the announcement, gilt markets (linked to the cost of government borrowing) rose to a 5 month high, but this is nothing like the response to fatally disastrous Liz Truss budget two years ago.
+To free up borrowing for investment, the Chancellor has performed some accounting trickery, highlighting the arbitrary nature of her own self-imposed fiscal rules.
+The adoption of a new method for calculating government debt has instantly wiped around 20 percent off the UK’s debt as a portion of its GDP.
+The previous measure of government debt only considered the liability side of its balance sheet, not its assets.
+By reclassifying public sector debt as ‘Public Sector Net Financial Liabilities’, the government is able to reduce its ‘net liabilities’ by taking into account the government’s financial assets, such as student loans, public sector pension funds and partially publicly owned banks like NatWest.

-This is not an austerity budget, but it’s also not as progressive as Labour would like the public to believe.
-Overall, this does mark a significant boost in spending for the NHS, which will get a £22.6 billion increase in the day-to-day health budget, as well as a £3.1 billion increase in capital budget over this year and next — the largest increase in spending it has received since 2010 and desperately needed.
-However, questions over the sustainability of this spending going ahead are already looming.
-Labour has put a lot of political stock in being able to achieve higher growth, but the OBR’s forecast in response to the budget barely changed.
+Overall, it does mark a much-needed boost in spending for the NHS, which will get a £22.6 billion increase in the day-to-day health budget, as well as a £3.1 billion increase in capital budget over this year and next — the largest increase in spending it has received since 2010.
+However, many government departments are facing cuts and questions over the sustainability of spending going forward are already looming.
+Much of the spending has been allocated to the first two years, with investment dropping off by 2027/28.
+Labour are hoping that this upfront spending will be enough to achieve higher growth and, therefore, increase overall receipts in the coming years.
+This seems unlikely because the OBR’s forecast in response to the budget barely changed from pre-budget forecasts — showing a fall from 2 percent in 2025 to around 1.5 percent annual growth by 2029.